julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 ## FAQ: Artemisia Annua Tea

 **Is Artemisia annua tea safe to drink?**
-Traditionally, yes — when used respectfully and in small amounts.
+Traditionally, yes, when used respectfully and in small amounts.
 Bitter herbs are strong allies, not daily comfort teas.
 Start slow and listen to your body.

 **Who should not drink Artemisia annua tea?**
 Avoid during pregnancy or breastfeeding.
 If you have a medical condition or take medication, consult a qualified practitioner before use.

 **How often should I drink it?**
-Historically, this was used seasonally or ritualistically — not daily.
+Historically, this was used seasonally or ritualistically, not daily.
 A few cups over a short period is more aligned with folk use than constant consumption.

 **Why does bitterness matter so much in folk traditions?**
 Bitterness was seen as a teacher.
 It sharpens awareness, strengthens boundaries, and signals potency.
 In ancestral medicine, bitter meant effective.

 **Can I sweeten Artemisia tea?**
-Yes, lightly — honey was traditionally used.
+Yes, lightly: honey was traditionally used.
 Still, many herbalists recommend tasting it plain at least once to understand the plant’s nature.

 **Is this tea meant more for ritual or physical support?**
 Both.
 Artemisia annua sits at the crossroads of body, spirit, and threshold magic.
 How you use it depends on your intention.

 **Can beginners work with Artemisia?**
-Yes — cautiously.
+Yes, buy cautiously.
 This is not a “gentle” herb, but it is a wise one.
 Respect, moderation, and intention matter more than experience level.

 **Why is Artemisia associated with protection?**
 Across Europe and the Balkans, it was believed to repel illness, harmful forces, and spiritual intrusion — especially when used near doors, windows, or thresholds.